kracr/owl2bench/Experiments/README.md

 Also, for ELK and Konclude OWL Functional syntax was used.
 The dataset could be directly generated in OWL-Functional syntax by changing the configuration parameter in OWL2Bench source code or using Protege.
 We converted RDF/XML to OWL/Functional using the file *[convert.java](https://github.com/kracr/owl2bench/tree/master/Experiments/convert)* (already present in the directory).

-For reasoning tasks run the [script](https://github.com/kracr/owl2bench/tree/master/Experiments/Reasoner Evaluation/reasoning tasks table 4 and 5.sh)
+For reasoning tasks run the script [reasoning tasks table 4 and 5.sh](https://github.com/kracr/owl2bench/blob/master/Experiments/Reasoner%20Evaluation/reasoning%20tasks%20table%204%20and%205.sh)

 ## Details for Table 6 and 7 :